 Tamper Protection does work with endpoint management tools, but there are limits.
-The entire point of Tamper Protection is to prevent outside tools from changing Windows Security settings.
+The entire point of Tamper Protection is to prevent outside tools from changing Windows Security protection settings.
 With Tamper Protection on, administrators can potentially establish a centralized setting for Tamper Protection using management tools, but those other tools and platforms cannot change settings protected by Tamper Protection.
-Admins would need to manage those settings through Windows Security.
+Admins would need to manage those protection settings through Windows Security.

-An organization with a Windows enterprise-class license such as a Microsoft Defender ATP license or computers running Windows 10 Enterprise E5 must opt in to global Tamper Protection.
+An organization with a Windows enterprise-class license, such as a Microsoft Defender ATP license, or computers running Windows 10 Enterprise E5 must opt in to global Tamper Protection.
 IT can only manage the feature through an Intune management console, which prevents local users from overriding Tamper Protection on managed systems.